PrithivirajDamodaran/SPLADERunner/README.md

 # SPLADERunner

+*Title, Dedicated to the Original Blade Runners - Harrison Ford and the Author  Philip K. Dick of "Do Androids Dream of Electric Sheep?"*

 Ultra-lite &amp; Super-fast Python wrapper for the unofficial implementation of SPLADEv2 (SParse Lexical And Expanion) models for your search & retrieval pipelines.
 Implementation is based on SPLADEv2 paper: https://arxiv.org/abs/2109.10086 with some minor tweaks.

 1. ⚡ **Ultra-lite & Superfast**: